pefortin/Empatica-Ledalab/README.md

 # Empatica-Ledalab
-Function to convert Empatica generated CSV files into Ledalab Type 2 or 3 supported text files with timestamped events.
+Function to convert Empatica Connect generated CSV files into Ledalab Type 2 or 3 supported text files with timestamped events.

 Note: This function is useless and will not do anything for you if you do not have tagged events.
+Tested with Empatica E4 only.

 How to use: